 In many high-risk regions, Telegram is the primary source of truth.
 Public channels for drivers and local communities often report closures or queues long before they hit the news.
 Monitoring these signals allows you to reroute convoys before they even reach the tailback.

-2. AI-Powered News Alerts
+2. Real-Time News Alerts

 3. Real-Time Border Checkpoint Monitoring